Couchers-org/couchers/site/markdown/handbook.md

 ### Where can I find search filters? <a name="searchfilters"></a>

 1. Click on "Map Search".
-2. Click on the filter symbol on the right-hand side of the search box (the 3 lines between the magnifying glass symbol and the X).
+2. Click on the filter symbol on the right-hand side of the search box (the 3 lines between the magnifying glass symbol and the "X").
 3. Enter your desired filter.
 4. If you enter a location in the "Near location" filter you must click the search symbol and then select the location.
-5. Click "apply".
+5. Click "Apply".

 ### Where can I find discussion boards for my local area? <a name="discussions"></a>